Share This Article

 When Mnet's Produce 101 aired in early 2016, it introduced a concept that would fundamentally change how K-pop groups are formed: let the public vote.
 One hundred and one trainees from dozens of agencies competed for eleven spots, and the final lineup debuted on May 4, 2016, with the EP Chrysalis, according to Mnet's official records.
 The format was so successful that it spawned Wanna One, IZ*ONE, and X1, turning survival show debuts into one of K-pop's most reliable commercial models.

 But I.O.I only had eight months together.
-Their contract was a temporary one, and by January 2017, the members had returned to their respective agencies.
-The farewell concert, Time Slip, held January 20 to 22, 2017, marked their final group activity.
+Their contract was temporary by design, and by January 2017 the members had returned to their respective agencies.
+The Time Slip farewell concert, held January 20 to 22, 2017, marked their final group activity.
 What followed was nearly a decade of fan campaigns, failed reunion attempts, and industry speculation.

 Where They Are Now